-Trainees who work LTFT are subject, the same as FTE colleagues, to the New Junior Doctors Contract, 2016.
-The detailed arrangements regarding pay protection, on call payments, and nodal pay points can be accessed by the BMA and NHS Employers Guidance.
+As trainees working in LTFT you are subject, the same as FTE colleagues, to the New Junior Doctors Contract, 2016.
+The detailed arrangements regarding pay protection, on-call payments, and nodal pay points can be accessed by the BMA and NHS Employers Guidance.

-Trainees who work LTFT are expected to obtain all the same clinical and non clinical competencies over the course of their training, and the same Intended learning Outcomes as detailed in the College Curricula.
-In effect this means that LTFT trainees have fewer hours per calendar year of work, but more years of work, to achieve the same required competencies.
+In effect this means that you have fewer hours per calendar year of work, but more years of work, to achieve the same required competencies.

-Therefore LTFT trainees will be expected to undertake the requirements for assessment as set in their relevant curricula on a pro rata basis and to spread the balance of workplace-based assessments evenly through the period of time being assessed.
+For example, if you’re a trainee that works 50% LTFT, you‘ll be expected to take two calendar years to achieve each of your training year competencies.
+Therefore, as an LTFT trainee you will be expected to undertake the requirements for assessment as set in your relevant curricula on a pro rata basis and to spread the balance of workplace-based assessments evenly through the period of time being assessed.

-For example a LTFT trainee who works 60% LTFT will be expected to evidence 60% of the numbers of WPBAs, and other evidence of a FTE colleague.
+As a LTFT trainee you will be expected, in line with the Gold Guide to have an ARCP not less than annually (i.e. 12 calendar months).
+Therefore, at each ARCP you will be expected to provide pro rata evidence of competency acquisition.
+For example if you work 60% LTFT you will be expected to evidence 60% of the numbers of WPBAs, and other evidence of a FTE colleague.
 As is the case for some FTE colleagues, the ARCP will not always neatly occur at the end of a training year.

 If any trainee, LTFT or otherwise has an ARCP in line with their calendar year of training but has not reached the end of a training year, e.g. CT1, CT2, ST4, ST5, the ARCP review is a comment on whether progression towards the end points is satisfactory for the time at which they are completing the report.

-LTFT trainees, in a similar way to FTE colleagues, can assess their progress through Higher Training and calculate their CCT, using the College CCT calculator.
+When you are an LTFT trainee, in a similar way to FTE colleagues, you can assess your progress through Higher Training and calculate your CCT, using our CCT calculator.